zhaolongkzz/gym_gazebo_kinetic/README.md

 export GYM_GAZEBO_WORLD_ROUND=/home/zzl/gym-gazebo/gym_gazebo/envs/installation/../assets/worlds/round.world
 ```

-Here you can open a new termianl, and uncomment your conda env in your `.bashrc`.
-Then you can use it with below:
+Here open a new termianl, and uncomment your conda env in your `.bashrc`.
+Then using it with below:
 ```bash
 source activate gymenv